Oct. 21, 2024

 Regular Use and Maintenance:

-Use the power station at least once every few weeks.
-Follow manufacturer guidelines for updates and occasionally discharge it fully.
+Follow manufacturer guidelines for updates and occasionally fully discharge it.

 Proper Charging Practices:

-Use the correct charger to prevent overcharging and stress on the battery.
+Utilize the right charger to prevent overcharging and stress on the battery.

-Always use the provided charger and avoid leaving the power station plugged in excessively.
+Always use the included charger and avoid leaving the power station plugged in for extended durations.

 Protect Against Overcharging and Over-Discharging: